 The searchlight made of clear parts did not shine so brightly even if masking was peeled off.
 It might have been better to have painted silver from the back.
 Still, it looks somewhat real because it is shiny under the light.

 When installing fine parts such as handrails and painting with a brush, it is a high possibility that the beautiful deck seal will be dirty.
 Stain risk is less likely to be fixed by instantaneous glue after the handrail with metal primer and ship color painted.
 The deck seal is a good advantage without masking, but I use a little care in the installation work of the small parts.

 Fujimi’s Kongo instructions, it’s easy to understand.
 I feel much more comfortable than the Yukikaze I made last time.
 I don’t know the details up-point of the ship model so well, so this kind of detail-up set is appreciated.
 Perhaps, I think that there are many points where the precision sense rises like handrails and bridges.
 The crane work failed, I recovered it with a thin fishing line but the shape collapsed.
 It may be that somewhat failure became inconspicuous when painting hull color.
 Has the failure hidden when painting hull color?

 For the anchor chain on the deck, I used Fujimi metal parts.
 If you want to make it more realistic, need a sold separately fine chain.
 Since this is the first battleship I tried using all the parts of Fujimi.

 The deck seal takes a little money, but it is very appreciative because the texture of the wooden deck comes out with a little effort.
 I’m going to be a guilty conscience like cheating somehow, but the result is alright.
 The deck seal is also kept firmly in my stocks of the battleship even if I say something…

-There are no bow and stern flag poles of metal parts, I used a brass wire.
+There are no bow and stern flag poles of metal parts, I used brass wire.
 And since I lost the chrysanthemum emblem of the bow, I made it myself from the plastic runner.
-Really, only the loss of parts is a feeling of self-hatred.
+Only the loss of parts is a feeling of self-hatred.